SalesforceFoundation/bootstrap-sf1/README.md

+# Warning Deprecated!

+With the release of the [Lightning Design System](https://www.lightningdesignsystem.com) we have decided to move away from this project.
+We will continue to review any pull requests or issues submitted.

 ## Introduction

 This is a Bootstrap based theme developed by the Salesforce.com Foundation's Business Applications team.
 The aim is to provide a solid and complete theme for Bootstrap that matches the [SFDC Salesforce1 styleguide][sfdc-styles].
 More information about the contents of this theme is available at the [Bootstrap-sf1 companion site][bootstrap-sf1].